Our road network is the backbone of regional Victoria, connecting communities to work, study and to each other.

 A child’s potential should not be limited by their location, background or parents’ bank balance.
 This Budget invests $86.2 million to help make sure young Victorians get the most out of their education, including:

-- $58 million to expand our School Breakfast and make sure more kids are learning on a full stomach.
+- $58 million to expand our and make sure more kids are learning on a full stomach.
 Building on the existing program, which provides free breakfasts in 500 schools across our state, the new investment will see free breakfasts, and lunches for eligible students, served up at 1,000 primary and secondary schools

 Free tampons and pads in all government schools

 In a national first, the Victorian Government is investing $20.7 million to provide free tampons and pads in all government schools, ensuring students can focus on their studies and helping to ease the cost of living for families.